Skip to main content

 Local development using Testcontainers

-Create a TestApplication class in the test classpath under src/test/java as follows:
+To do this, create a TestApplication class in the test classpath under src/test/java as follows:

 import org.springframework.boot.SpringApplication;